openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvImage.markdown

-Copy a ofxCvColorImage into the current ofxCvImage.
+Copy the image data of an ofxCvColorImage into the ofxCvImage instance.